 Students told The Pillar that without a clear articulation of what, if anything, Georgetown believes went wrong in its treatment of Lovely, there’s little reason to assume another student would receive different treatment.

-For Georgetown law students Jon Corn and Meagan Charlton, co-presidents of the Disabled Law Students Association, Lovely’s situation pointed to a broader structural problem with how their law school handles accommodations for both short-term and long-term disability needs.
+For Georgetown law students Jon Corn and Meaghan Charlton, co-presidents of the Disabled Law Students Association, Lovely’s situation pointed to a broader structural problem with how their law school handles accommodations for both short-term and long-term disability needs.

 Georgetown’s policies are vague, Corn and Charlton said, making it hard for a student to know what accommodations they can anticipate.